Folcon/js-xlsx/README.md

 `wb.Sheets[sheetname]` returns an object representing the worksheet.

-`wb.Props` is an object storing the standard properties.  `wb.Custprops` stores custom properties.
+`wb.Props` is an object storing the standard properties.
+The following properties are written but not parsed:
+    - `title`
+    - `subject`
+    - `description`
+    - `keywords`
+    - `creator`

+`wb.Custprops` stores custom properties.
 Since the XLS standard properties deviate from the XLSX standard, XLS parsing stores core properties in both places.  .